![]() |

 Could these cases be connected?

-1999, the only CrimeStopper Hotline calls they receive are from psychics who wanted to help with the investigation.
-It doesn’t appear Birmingham, Alabama detectives take these calls seriously.
+In 1999, the only CrimeStopper Hotline calls they received were from psychics who wanted to help with the investigation.
+It doesn’t appear that Birmingham, Alabama, detectives take these calls seriously.
 The mystery caller, from years earlier, called back, but detectives were busy working on other cases by that time.

 In a remote area, in a hollow near Edgewater, railroad workers find a fragment.